The Faith-Mind of True Entrusting

 Although all Buddhas have their own realms or energetic spheres of influence, They know that Amida’s path of Salvation is the easiest for all beings.
 Therefore, They direct us to Amida Buddha and encourage us to Say the Buddha’s Name.

 The Name of Amida Buddha is endowed with His perfect merits and virtues which are directed to us through the power of the Primal Vow.
-Gratefully Saying the Name, single-heartedly entrusting ourselves to Amida Buddha and the Primal Vow, therefore, assure our birth in The Pure Land at the end of this life.
+Gratefully Saying the Buddha’s Name, single-heartedly entrusting ourselves to Amida Buddha and the Primal Vow, therefore, guarantees our birth in The Pure Land at the end of this life.

 The Larger Sutra states: “All sentient beings, as they hear The Name, realise even one thought-moment of Shinjin and joy, which is directed to them from Amida’s Sincere Mind, and aspiring to be born in that Land, they will attain birth and instantly dwell in the stage of non-retrogression.”

 Thus, Saying the Buddha’s Name is the Great Practice contained in The Primal Vow – the Right Act and infinite virtue directed to us by Amida Buddha for our going forth to The Pure Land.
-The Nembutsu, directed to us from Amida Buddha’s Vow-mind, effectively breaks through all our ignorance and readily brings all our aspirations to fulfilment.
+The Nembutsu, directed to us from Amida Buddha’s Vow-mind, effectively breaks through all our ignorance and readily brings all our aspirations to fulfillment.
 It is not our self-power practice or good act.
 The Nembutsu (念 佛) is also not for the purpose of gaining merits or our prayer for material benefits.

 With deep gratitude abiding in our hearts, we spontaneously and constantly say the Nembutsu (Namo-Amida-Butsu, Thank You Amida Buddha) – whether standing, walking, sitting, lying down, in times of happiness or in sadness, in any circumstance or environment and living in the exhilarating embrace of Namo-Amida-Butsu – 南 無 阿 彌 陀 佛 – till the end of our lives in this unsatisfactory physical existence.